AKlaessen/Getting-and-Cleaning-Data-Course-Project/README.md

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).
 These signals were used to estimate variables of the feature vector for each pattern:  '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
--tBodyAcc-XYZ
--tGravityAcc-XYZ
--tBodyAccJerk-XYZ
-- components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix tBodyGyro-XYZ
--tBodyGyroJerk-XYZ
--tBodyAccMag
--tGravityAccMag
--tBodyAccJerkMag
--tBodyGyroMag
--tBodyGyroJerkMag
--fBodyAcc-XYZ
--fBodyAccJerk-XYZ
--fBodyGyro-XYZ
--fBodyAccMag
--fBodyAccJerkMag
--fBodyGyroMag
--fBodyGyroJerkMag
+- tBodyAcc-XYZ
+- tGravityAcc-XYZ
+- tBodyAccJerk-XYZ
+- tBodyGyroJerk-XYZ
+- tBodyAccMag
+- tGravityAccMag
+- tBodyAccJerkMag
+- tBodyGyroMag
+- tBodyGyroJerkMag
+- fBodyAcc-XYZ
+- fBodyAccJerk-XYZ
+- fBodyGyro-XYZ
+- fBodyAccMag
+- fBodyAccJerkMag
+- fBodyGyroMag
+- fBodyGyroJerkMag
 The set of variables that were estimated from these signals are:
--mean(): Mean valuestd(): Standard deviationmad(): Median absolute deviation max(): Largest value in arraymin(): Smallest value in arraysma(): Signal magnitude areaenergy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropyarCoeff(): Autorregresion coefficients with Burg order equal to 4correlation(): correlation coefficient between two signalsmaxInds(): index of the frequency component with largest magnitudemeanFreq(): Weighted average of the frequency components to obtain a mean frequencyskewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.angle(): Angle between to vectors.
+- mean(): Mean value
+- std(): Standard deviation
+- mad(): Median absolute deviation
+- max(): Largest value in array
+- min(): Smallest value in array
+- sma(): Signal magnitude area
+- energy(): Energy measure.
+Sum of the squares divided by the number of values.
+- iqr(): Interquartile range
+- entropy(): Signal entropy
+- arCoeff(): Autorregresion coefficients with Burg order equal to 4
+- correlation(): correlation coefficient between two signals
+- maxInds(): index of the frequency component with largest magnitude
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- skewness(): skewness of the frequency domain signal
+- kurtosis(): kurtosis of the frequency domain signal
+- bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+- angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: gravityMeantBodyAccMeantBodyAccJerkMeantBodyGyroMeantBodyGyroJerkMean